Toby Mott: Jubilee exhibition

-To celebrate the Diamond Jubilee of Queen Elizabeth II, the Mott Collection exhibited a collection of sixty 7" punk singles including records by The Clash, Ian Dury, The Cortinas, and the Buzzcocks among others.
-The exhibition was accompanied by a publication of the same name reproducing various group's cover artwork including the iconic "God Save the Queen" by the Sex Pistols.
+To celebrate the Diamond Jubilee of Queen Elizabeth II, the Mott Collection exhibited a collection of sixty 7" punk singles, including records by The Clash, Ian Dury, The Cortinas, and the Buzzcocks, among others.
+The exhibition was accompanied by a publication of the same name reproducing various groups' cover artwork, including the iconic "God Save the Queen" by the Sex Pistols.

-In an interview with Peter Aspden in the Financial Times, Mott discusses how the Queen became an icon of the punk movement after the Sex Pistols defaced Cecil Beaton's portrait of her with a safety-pin.
+In an interview with Peter Aspden in the Financial Times, Mott discusses how the Queen became an icon of the punk movement after the Sex Pistols defaced Cecil Beaton's portrait of her with a safety pin.

 "I was playing some of the records yesterday," said Mott.
 "They are amazing.
 They are so musical.
 They are like pop.
 I can't believe my parents said they were nothing but noise.
 Really, it is something you would want your own kids to be doing, it was so creative, instead of all this consumer stuff and video games.
 Punk was portrayed as this negative thing but, in fact, it was a high point and a lasting part of British culture.
 And that is why we should be celebrating it.
 Punk marked the end of the postwar period.
 It gave birth to individualism and then the Thatcher era that followed."

 Skinhead culture

 In 2013, Mott curated an exhibition called "Where Have All The Bootboys Gone?
 Skinhead Style and Graphic Subculture."
 The exhibition was held at the London College of Communication.
 It was said to be an exploration of the Skinhead subculture, its ties to the punk movement and Oi!, and the aesthetics and politics therein.
-Mott was criticized for opening the exhibit during Black History Month, but he defended his position saying, "I don't understand the objection.
+Mott was criticized for opening the exhibit during Black History Month.
+Still, he defended his position, saying, "I don't understand the objection.
 I thought everyone loves skinheads.
 They are as British as chicken korma."

 In March 2014, Mott participated in London's Jewish Book Week.
 He spoke on a panel on the Jewish roots of punk alongside Geoff Travis, Daniel Miller, Charles Shaar Murray, and Vivien Goldman.

 Cultural Traffic

-Mott launched a counter culture book fair called Cultural Traffic.
+Mott launched a counter-culture book fair called Cultural Traffic.
 It launched at Truman's Brewery in Shoreditch in 2016.
 The fair showcases affordable art that is engaged in current social and political issues.
 The debut collection showcased works from contributors such as Angel Rose, Skin Deep, William Ling Fine Art, and The Photocopy Club.